Fresno closes all parking at city parks

 FRESNO, Calif.
-(KGPE) – Beginning Wednesday, the city of Fresno is closing all parking lots at city parks.
+(KSEE) – Beginning Wednesday, the city of Fresno is closing all parking lots at city parks.

 City officials say it’s an effort to protect the health of the community and promote social distancing.